mjc-school/MJC-School/stage #2.5/module #2 ORM - JPA, Hibernate/#2. Defining JPA Entities/content.md

 #####2.2.
 The Entity annotations
 All the JPA annotations are defined in the **javax.persistence** package.
-HHibernate Annotations are based on the JPA 2 specification and supports all the features.
+Hibernate Annotations are based on the JPA 2 specification and supports all the features.

 #####2.2.1.
 The Entity Annotation